oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-spatial-apex/add-spatial-apex.md

 ## Acknowledgements
 * **Author** - Jeroen Kloosterman, Technology Product Strategy Manager, Melanie Ashworth-March, Principal Sales Consultant, EMEA Oracle Solution Center
-* **Last Updated By/Date** - Tom McGinn, Database Innovations Architect, Database Product Management, July 2020
+* **Last Updated By/Date** - Melanie Ashworth-March, Principal Sales Consultant, EMEA Oracle Solution Center, January 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oracle-apex-development-workshops).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.